ShubhamYadav12/aws-cloud-practitioner-hands-on/README.md

 - **11-auto-scaling/** - EC2 Auto Scaling configurations and policies
 - **12-certificates-badges/** - Completion certificates and achievement badges

+## How to Navigate This Repository
+Each numbered folder represents a hands-on lab or concept completed during the AWS Cloud Quest program.
+Folders contain screenshots captured directly from the AWS Management Console to demonstrate practical implementation.

 ## Completion Details
 - **Course**: AWS Cloud Quest: Cloud Practitioner
 - **Completed**: January 04, 2026